Essenceia/Git_Based_Approatch_To_Life_Management/tech_sector_notes/wafer_level_packaging/chiplet/README.md

 Instead of having one "big" monolitic chip : break the design up into seperate smaller chips that are to be assembled.

-** Each individual chiplet is not a complete SOC **
+** Each individual chiplet is not a complete SOC ** For example CPU chiplets contains cache, but lack memory interfaces and external I/O.

 ## Agruments in favor

 ### Percived adventages

 - yield due to smalled individual chiplets
+> + better known KGD ( know good die) testing techniques
 - node diversity possible
+> no need to wait/spend additional ressources on getting the node to manurity
+> addaptable to demande of device with best suited transistor technology
 - faster time to market ( re-usablility )
 - cheaper / simpler process

 ### Arguments agains current node scalling